yvelikova/axway-open-docs/content/en/docs/apigtw_admin/manage_operations.md

 ### Example of creating an API Gateway disaster recovery site

-This simple example shows how to create a disaster recovery site from a backup of an API Gateway production deployment.
+This simple example shows how to create a disaster recovery site from a backup of a gateway production deployment.
 It assumes that both the disaster recovery site and the primary production site have the same version of API Gateway installed.
 In this scenario, the disaster recovery site is a cold standby, and the configuration from production is replicated using a backup of production configuration.

 **Back up the production environment**: